 All participants will have a place to camp Friday and Saturday night and have access to restroom facilities.
 But there are no shower facilities.

-The aid stations during the evening 60k will not be supported.
+The aid stations during the evening events on Friday will not be supported.
 I will offer water and NUUN (nutritional drink) during the evening.
 There will be NO FOOD at the aid stations.
-You MUST carry what you want to eat while out on the trail for the two loops.
+You MUST carry what you want to eat while out on the trail.

 ALL EVENTS END AT 1300 ON SUNDAY!